Ilyass-A/Object-Detection-Tutorial-ONGOING/README.md

 # Object Detection Tutorial (Ongoing)
+### About
-Currently I am learning how to build an object detection model.
-For that I am using my webcam.
+I am currently studying to build an Object Detection Model.
 ### Setup and Installation
 It is necessary to execute these steps in order to run the code.
 I used cmd to execute the following steps:
 1. Creation of a virtual enviroment: